FGCU vs. Liberty Predictions & Picks - Women's ASUN Tournament Championship

 FGCU Performance Insights

-- The Eagles outscore opponents by 22.2 points per game (scoring 77.9 points per game to rank 18th in college basketball while giving up 55.7 per contest to rank 19th in college basketball) and have a +754 scoring differential overall.
+- The Eagles have a +754 scoring differential, topping opponents by 22.2 points per game.
+They're putting up 77.9 points per game to rank 18th in college basketball and are allowing 55.7 per outing to rank 19th in college basketball.

+- FGCU's offense has been more productive in ASUN games this season, putting up 82.1 points per contest, compared to its season average of 77.9 PPG.

+- The Eagles are posting 75.9 points per game when playing at home.
+Away from home, they are faring better on offense, averaging 82 points per contest.

 © 2023 Data Skrive.
 All rights reserved.